instrumentisto/rust-incubator/orientation.md

 ## Submitting Solutions

-Each chapter/step of the bootcamp must be submitted as a separate [PR (pull request)][PR] with a relevant title.
+Each chapter/step of the boot camp must be submitted as a separate [PR (pull request)][PR] with a relevant title.
 Upon completion, mark the step as complete in the README's curriculum.
 Note that each step is a [Cargo workspace member][workspace], which means you can run/test it from the project root (i.e. `cargo run -p step_1_8`).
-We highly recommend using tools like [rustfmt] and [Clippy] while you're writing your [Rust] code.
+We recommend using tools like [rustfmt] and [Clippy] while you're writing your [Rust] code.

 Don't hesitate to approach your mentor/lead with questions.
 However, keep in mind that you may not receive a straightforward answer.
 Instead, you'll be guided towards a direction for your own exploration.
 Remember, in this learning journey, _it is primarily the mentor/lead who poses the questions, expecting comprehensive and precise responses._

 ## Useful links

-- 🧭 [Orientation] - Maximize your bootcamp experience with these tips.
+- 🧭 [Orientation] - Maximize your boot camp experience with these tips.
 - ⏩ [Getting Started][Getting Started] - Kick off your learning journey here.
 - 🎓 [Exercism] - Dive into coding exercises with the guidance of mentors.
 - ❓ [Rust Quiz] - Tackle medium to hard [Rust] questions, complete with explanations.